William Ivison Macadam: Encouragement of women

 To overcome these difficulties the pioneer of medical education for women Sophia Jex-Blake established the Edinburgh School of Medicine for Women in Surgeons' Square in 1886.
-Professor Macadam took over the teaching of chemistry there before starting his own classes for women at Surgeons Hall in 1887.
+Professor Macadam took over the teaching of chemistry there before starting his own classes for women at Surgeons' Hall in 1887.
 The first set of women medical students he taught in this pioneering role included a number going on to be medical missionaries.
 He also taught chemistry at the Edinburgh College of Medicine for Women which had been established in Chambers Street by John Inglis and his daughter Elsie Inglis.
-These classes were in addition to his large classes of male medical and dental students at Surgeons Hall for the Royal College of Surgeons of Edinburgh and for Edinburgh University.
-Later he appointed his daughter Elison Ann Macadam, who he had taught, to be an assistant to him in Surgeons Hall so there was a woman assistant and not only his male assistants to make his classes seem more welcoming to women and also show that it was not just men who were qualified for the work (Elison Macadam, after his death, went on to become the first woman to graduate from King's College, London).
+These classes were in addition to his large classes of male medical and dental students at Surgeons' Hall for the Royal College of Surgeons of Edinburgh and for Edinburgh University.

 He also became Professor of Chemistry at the New Veterinary College.
 A woman student in due course presented herself.
 The college authorities were worried about permitting women to take classes but he helped persuade them that she should.
-This first woman he encouraged and taught there was Aleen Cust, who became the first woman veterinary surgeon in Great Britain(who went on to practice in Ireland), and was his student at the New Veterinary College.
+This first woman he encouraged and taught there was Aleen Cust, who became the first woman veterinary surgeon in Great Britain, and was his student at the New Veterinary College.
 She completed her veterinary studies in 1897, winning the Gold medal for Zoology.
 However, the Royal College of Veterinary Surgeons in London had disagreed in their allowing women admission to the college and would not agree to a woman taking the final examination.
-They consequently refused to admit and licence her.
+They consequently refused to admit and license her.
 This was challenged in the Court of Session in Edinburgh, seeking to overturn the decision of the RCVS examination committee, but the court declined to rule on the basis that the RCVS was not domiciled in Scotland.

-Nevertheless, with recommendations from the New Veterinary College faculty she joined a new practice in Ireland, which after the death of the principal she assumed responsibility for.
-After her voluntary service on the front with the British armed forces in the First World War attending wounded, maimed and lame war horses and the enactment of the Sex Disqualification (Removal) Act 1919 she was finally presented with her diploma by the President of the Royal College of Veterinary Surgeons in London on 21 December 1922 thus officially becoming the first woman Veterinary Surgeon in Great Britain in spite of over twenty years of having already practiced.
+Nevertheless, with recommendations from the New Veterinary College faculty she joined a new practice in Ireland, which she assumed responsibility for after the death of the principal.
+After her voluntary service on the front with the British armed forces in the First World War attending wounded, maimed and lame war horses, and the enactment of the Sex Disqualification (Removal) Act 1919, she was finally presented with her diploma by the President of the Royal College of Veterinary Surgeons in London on 21 December 1922, thus officially becoming the first woman Veterinary Surgeon in Great Britain in spite of over twenty years of having already practised.